Are Gardein Meatless Chick'n Strips any good?

 These are a cinch to cook, just 5-7 minutes of pan frying over medium high heat.
 I’d advise not cooking too much more than that, the wheat gluten component of the strips would probably start to tighten up and become tough.

 If you’re cooking a dish that’s more complex than a quick stir fry, my advice would be to cook these separate and incorporate with the main dish at the last minute.
 E.g. for a Thai green curry I wouldn’t simmer them for 30 mins in the sauce, I’d just season and cook to one side, then add to the curry 2mins before plating.

 In April 2019 I paid $3.97 for this bag of chick’n strips at Walmart.
 That comes to about $1 per meal of thereabouts which is a mighty good deal in my book.

 I find Gardein can fluctuate quite a bit between different retailers. $4 per bag/box is usually a pretty good deal, below that it’s a steal.

-Other Gardein products
+More Gardein products and dishes